Time is right to honor sport's resolute: Meet Joe Warner and Will Cross

 The Division II Northern Sun Intercollegiate Conference changed its bylaws late last fall to make way for St. Cloud State to get rid of football.
 The official announcement was made Dec.
 11 that the Huskies and Crookston were dropping football immediately.

-The reality was St. Cloud went because it had an anti-football top administration, and Crookston went in an act of administrative mercy.
-The 2019 season ended at 0-11 once again, including back-to-back games vs. powers Minnesota State Mankato and Minnesota Duluth by a combined 144-0.
+The reality was St. Cloud went because it had an anti-football top administration, and Crookston went in as an act of administrative mercy.
+The 2019 season ended at 0-11 once again, including back-to-back losses vs. powers Minnesota State Mankato and Minnesota Duluth by a combined 144-0.

 One senior was Joe Warner from St. Louis Park.
 He was a defensive tackle on all-NSIC North’s second team, the only Golden Eagle on the top 44.
 Another was Will Cross, a linebacker from Turtle Lake, Wis., and all-North honorable mention.

-Warner played offensive line in junior college at Rochester CTC.
+Warner played offensive line in junior college at Rochester Community and Technical College.
 He was a starter as a freshman when Rochester went to a national title game in 2015, sat out in 2016 and returned in 2017.

 Even the double-teams while trying to stop outstanding running backs such as MSU Mankato’s Nate Gunn?